 The New City / Metro Area

-If you’re staying in Condado, Isla Verde, or Ocean Park, like most visitors, you will enjoy the beaches on site if you choose a beach resort.
+If you’re staying in Condado, Isla Verde, or Ocean Park, like most visitors, you will enjoy the beaches on-site if you choose a beach resort.
 If you stay at a hotel a few blocks away, you can easily walk to beaches, restaurants, and shopping areas.
-In order to visit Old San Juan, you will need to take a taxi which are typically parked at or near your hotel.
+In order to visit Old San Juan, you will need to take a taxi which is typically parked at or near your hotel.

 Old San Juan’s Free Trolley Service

 Old San Juan offers a free trolley service (not a guided tour) to help you move to and from the most popular attraction sites in the old city.
-The trolley runs Monday through Friday from 7 a.m. until 7 p.m., and Weekends from 9 a.m. until 7 p.m.
+The trolley runs Monday through Friday from 7 a.m. until 7 p.m., and on Weekends from 9 a.m. until 7 p.m.
 All you need to do is stand at any of the marked/numbered trolley stop signs and wait a few minutes for the next trolley to come along (be sure to read our tips).
-You can then get off at any of the next trolley stops or just continue to ride around the city for fun, or to cool off.
-There are three different routes and two different types of trolleys to choose from: 1) open-air, two-car tram, or 2) enclosed, bus-like trolley with air conditioning.
-More about the Old San Juan Trolley.
+You can then get off at any of the next trolley stops or just continue to ride around the city for fun or to cool off.
+There are three different routes and two different types of trolleys to choose from 1) open-air, two-car tram, or 2) enclosed, bus-like trolley with air conditioning.

 Getting Around San Juan by Car

 Car rentals are conveniently available around the city and at the airport at affordable rates.
-More about San Juan Car Rental locations and deals.
+More about San Juan Car Rental locations.

 Getting Around by Public Bus

 If you are patient, in no big hurry, and want a much lower cost option to taking a taxi, then you may want to ride a bus to travel to and from Old San Juan, cruise piers, New San Juan areas, and the San Juan International Airport.
 You can flag down a bus and hop on wherever you see one of the many green & white “P A R A D A” bus stop signs along the street or hop on one at the Old San Juan main bus terminal or at the airport.
-More about the bus system in San Juan, Puerto Rico.
+More information coming soon, we are currently updating the public bus guide.

 Getting Around by Train

-Tren Urbano (Urban Train) is a state-of-the-art rapid transit electric train, affordable like the bus, and the fastest way to travel to and from the metropolitan and suburban areas of central and south San Juan and parts of the neighboring towns of Guaynabo and Bayamón.
+Tren Urbano (Urban Train) is a transit electric train, affordable like the bus, and the fastest way to travel to and from the metropolitan and suburban areas of central and south San Juan and parts of the neighboring towns of Guaynabo and Bayamón.
 It is heavily used by citizens of Puerto Rico, business travelers, work commuters, and even bicyclists.
-But the train can also be a viable option for tourists who wish to cheaply venture outside of the main San Juan tourism areas in the north to explore more of San Juan and Puerto Rico or for those that just like riding trains – like we and our kids do.
-There is nothing else like it in the Caribbean.
 More about Tren Urbano.